ComparisonApril 11, 202623 min read

 Can I use UiPath Document Understanding without the full UiPath platform?

 Not in any practical sense.
 Document Understanding runs inside UiPath Studio workflows and is orchestrated by UiPath Orchestrator.
+You can call certain endpoints via API, but the licensing, deployment model, and training tooling all assume you are an existing UiPath customer.
 If you don't already run UiPath, a standalone IDP or document operations platform will be significantly cheaper and faster to deploy.

 Is UiPath Document Understanding good for small business?